-“A scoop of cottage cheese topped with a small fresh peach (one of The 57 Healthiest Foods on the Planet is the perfect snack when fresh peaches are in season.
-Grab a small one, chop it up and enjoy with a ½ cup of protein-packed cottage cheese,” suggests Alyssa.
+"A scoop of cottage cheese topped with a small fresh peach is the perfect snack when fresh peaches are in season.
+Grab a small one, chop it up and enjoy with a ½ cup of protein-packed cottage cheese," suggests Alyssa.

 When she's craving something sweet, Alyssa makes a "custard" by mashing ¼ cup blueberries with two tablespoons of mascarpone cheese.
 She tops the mixture off with a dusting of flaxseed meal for a boost of fiber.
 Talk about a healthy and creative way to satisfy a sweet tooth!

 For a simple sweet and crunchy snack, Alyssa likes to enjoy a ½ cup of fresh pineapple with a ½ cup of mixed nuts.
 She lists walnuts, hazelnuts, and almonds among her favorites.